pietroleonardi42/pietroleonardi42.github.io/content/authors/admin/_index.md

 ## Welcome!

-I am Pietro Leonardi, an Astrophysics PhD student at the University of Padua and University of Trento.
-My research focuses on the synergy between Transit Timing Variations (TTVs) and extreme precision Radial Velocities (RVs) to investigate exoplanetary system architectures and dynamical processes.
+I'm Pietro Leonardi, an Astrophysics PhD student at the University of Padua and University of Trento.
+My research focuses on exoplanets, particularly on the synergy between Transit Timing Variations (TTVs) and extreme precision Radial Velocities (RVs) to investigate the architectures and dynamical evolution of planetary systems.
-As a CHEOPS collaborator, I am actively working on multi-planet systems and studying apsidal precession phenomena.